deralex1985/ase_coaching_gilded_rose_kata/Java-Spock/Refactoring_Agenda.md

   - degrade in Quality twice as fast as normal items

 ### Requirements not covered by updated Testfixture
 - Sulfuras never has to be sold
-- Sulfuras does not decreases in Quality
 - Conjured Items degrade in Quality twice as fast as normal items -> Fixture expects default pace of degradation